 This second point is worth highlighting: the session sends and receives messages.

 SSID

 You'll sometimes see a dash number after the callsign, this is called an SSID and they have different meaning depending on whether you're on APRS or Winlink.
-See this page for more info.
+See the SSID How-To for more info.